AdrienTorris/awesome-blazor/README.md

   * [Get started building .NET web apps that run in the browser with Blazor](https://blogs.msdn.microsoft.com/webdev/2018/03/22/get-started-building-net-web-apps-in-the-browser-with-blazor/) March 22, 2018 - Get started building .NET web apps that run in the browser with Blazor
   * [A new experiment: Browser-based web apps with .NET and Blazor](https://blogs.msdn.microsoft.com/webdev/2018/02/06/blazor-experimental-project/) February 6, 2018 - A new experiment: Browser-based web apps with .NET and Blazor
   * [Blazor: a technical introduction](http://blog.stevensanderson.com/2018/02/06/blazor-intro/) February 6, 2018 - Blazor: a technical introduction
+  * [Running Blazor on Mono in the browser](http://blog.stevensanderson.com/2017/11/05/blazor-on-mono/) - November 5, 2017 - Running Blazor on Mono in the browser

+## Podcasts
+* [.NET Rocks 1455, WebAssembly and Blazor with Steve Sanderson](https://www.dotnetrocks.com/?show=1455) - July 4, 2017 - .NET Rocks, WebAssembly and Blazor with Steve Sanderson

 ## Community
 * [Gitter](https://gitter.im/aspnet/Blazor) - Blazor discussion on Gitter